James-APH/James-APH/README.md

 # Hi there 👋
 My name is James Huston, I am a third-year student at the University of Lethbridge.
-At the moment I am mainly interested in Automata Theory and Cyber Security.
+I am mainly interested in Functional Programming, Automata Theory and Cyber Security.

 ## Media:
 <div id="media-badges">